Day 1: Bangalore, India

-After breakfast, visit the UNESCO World Heritage Site of Hampi on the south bank of Tungabhadra River.
+After breakfast, visit the UNESCO World Heritage Site of Hampi on the south bank of Tungabhadra River in Karnataka.
 The ruins of 14th century Hampi are all that remain of the seat of the fabled city of Vijaynagar kings.
 The empire was established in 1336 by Harihara I and his brother Bukka Raya I of Sangama Dynasty, and rose to power as a result of attempts by the southern powers to fend off Islamic invasions by the end of the 13th century.
-It lasted until 1646, although lost much of its power due to a military defeat in 1565.
-The empire is named after its capital city of Vijayanagara, whose ruins surround present day Hampi, in Karnataka.
+The kingdom lasted until 1646, although lost much of its power due to a military defeat in 1565.
+The empire was named after its capital city of Vijayanagara, whose ruins surround present day Hampi.
 Archaeological excavations here have provided information about the power and wealth of the empire.
 Its legacy includes monuments spread across South India, the best known of which is the group at Hampi.
-Older temple-building traditions in South India came together in what is recognized as the Vijayanagara Architecture style, which encompassed a blending of religious and secular architectural advances in Hindu temple construction.
+Older temple-building traditions in South India came together in what is recognized as the Vijayanagara Architecture style, which encompassed a blending of religious and secular building advances in Hindu temple construction.
 Trade brought new ideas and technologies such as water management systems for irrigation.
-Under the empire’s patronage, fine arts and literature flourished, and Carnatic music evolved into its current form.
+Under the rulers’ patronage, fine arts and literature flourished, and Carnatic music evolved into its current form.
 The Vijayanagara Empire created an epoch in South Indian history that transcended regionalism by promoting Hinduism as a unifying factor.

-It stretches across 26 sq. km/10 sq. mi on a spectacular barren and boulder-strewn landscape.
+It stretches across 26 square kilometers/10 square miles on a spectacular barren and boulder-strewn landscape.
 Protected by a tempestuous river in the north and rocky granite ridges on the other three sides, the ruins silently narrate the story of grandeur and fabulous wealth.
-The splendid remains of palaces and gateways tell a tale of man’s infinite talent and power of creativity.
+The splendid remains of palaces and gateways tell a tale of man’s infinite talent and the power of creativity.
 The 16th century Vitthala Temple is a grand religious monument and the highlight is the great open hall, built on a low platform and supported by intricately carved pillars.
-The superb Hazara Rama Temple, built in the 15th century, has its outer walls covered with friezes that depict the ceremonies and parades.
+The superb Hazara Rama Temple, built in the 15th century, has outer walls adorned with friezes that depict the ceremonies and parades.
 Around the temple are excavated remains of palaces, baths and a hundred-columned audience hall.
 Narasimha Monolith was carved out of a single boulder in 1528, and it portrays inspiring image of Lord Vishnu in his half man and half lion incarnation.
 Boulder Resort Cottage (B,D)

 Day 9: Hampi / Badami